An Oscillation-Free Real Fluid Quasi-Conservative Finite Volume Method for Transcritical and Phase-Change Flows: Conclusion

 Theoretical analysis demonstrates that the energy conservation error of the RFQC method is determined by the entropy production rate and the nonlinear curvature of the real fluid EoS.
 In smooth flow regions, the local error introduced by the thermodynamic projection is second-order with respect to the time step; in discontinuous regions, the error remains first-order, implying that the conservation error is dominated by time discretization and introduces no additional low-order spatial errors beyond those inherent to shock capturing schemes.
 Numerical experiments further verify that with a first-order space-time discretization scheme, the energy conservation error in smooth regions exhibits second-order accuracy.
-However, due to the coefficient freezing strategy, the high-order discretization schemes for the advection equations should differ from those used in traditional two-phase flow methods.
-Developing high-order discretization schemes for RFQC and extending the method to three-dimensional calculations under realistic conditions will be the primary directions for our future research.
+These results demonstrate the robustness and potential of the proposed method in handling extreme phase-change flows.
+However, maintaining high-order accuracy poses a challenge to the computational robustness of real-fluid simulations.
+To further apply this algorithm to practical engineering applications such as sprays in propulsion systems, simulations of multi-component and three-dimensional cases, as well as the development of high-order reconstruction schemes adapted to the RFQC framework, will be our primary research focus in the future.